+Bulk carrier earnings have generally softened over the last twelve months, with the first quarter of 2015 proving particularly challenging as oversupply remains a major problem.
 Since they are less reliant on a small number of key trading routes than the larger vessel sizes, Supramax and Handysize earnings exhibit less volatility than those of the Panamax and Capesize sectors.
-Though the benefits accrued during the boom market were less spectacular for the smaller vessel sizes than for the Capesizes, many Supramax and Handysize owners have coped rather better than their Capesize counterparts during the recent market downturn, aided partly by lower requirement for expensive bunker fuel.
-During the first two months of 2014, Supramax tripcharter earnings have averaged \$10,420/day.
-This compares to a ten year average of \$23,958/day and a market high of \$73,125/day in November 2007.
-Tripcharter earnings in October 2013 averaged \$11,816/day, the first time the monthly average had surpassed \$10,000/day since the summer of 2012.
-Meanwhile, Handysize sixmonth timecharter earnings have averaged \$10,069/ day, compared to the ten year average of \$16,669/day, and a market high of \$49,500/day, reached in December 2007.
-The rate averaged \$10,188/day in December 2013, the first time the \$10,000/day threshold had been surpassed since October 2011.
+Though the benefits accrued during the boom market were less spectacular for the smaller vessel sizes than for the Capesizes, many Supramax and Handysize owners have coped rather better than their Capesize counterparts during the recent market downturn, aided partly by lower requirement for what had until recently been expensive bunker fuel.
+During the first two months of 2015, Supramax tripcharter earnings have averaged \$6,181/day.
+This compares to a ten year average of \$21,180/day and a market high of \$73,125/day in November 2007.
+Tripcharter earnings in February 2015 averaged \$4,922/ day, the first time the monthly average had dipped below \$5,000/day since January 2009.
+Meanwhile, Handysize six-month timecharter earnings averaged \$7,167/ day in the first two months of 2015, compared to the ten year average of \$15,634/day, and a market high of \$49,500/day, reached in December 2007.
+The rate has averaged below \$10,000/day threshold for each of the last eleven months.